 Historical note and terminology

-In January 2013, the European Medicines Agency denied an application originating in Switzerland for the approval of Raxone, a synthetic CoQ10 derivative for Leber hereditary optic neuropathy, because too few patients had been investigated during clinical development; however, there were no safety concerns.
+In 2013, the European Medicines Agency (EMA) denied an application originating in Switzerland for the approval of Raxone, a synthetic CoQ10 derivative for Leber hereditary optic neuropathy, because too few patients had been investigated during clinical development; however, there were no safety concerns.
 Later, this indication was approved by the EMA.
 In 2007, the FDA granted orphan drug designation to idebenone for the treatment of Duchenne muscular dystrophy, and phase 3 clinical trials were conducted, but approval for this indication was rejected in 2017.
 An application by the manufacturer for extension of CoQ10 use in patients with Duchenne muscular dystrophy was rejected by the EMA and confirmed after a review in January 2018.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.